anoopmaddasseri/MultiImagePicker/README.md

 MultiImagePicker
 ===========

-MultiImagePicker let's us to choose more than one image from gallery or facebook with pretty UI/UX.
+MultiImagePicker let us to choose more than one image from gallery or facebook with pretty UI/UX.

 Features:
 ==========